What Is Fatigue?

 Symptoms: Fatigue, morning stiffness, joint pain, inflamed joints

 Rheumatoid arthritis (RA), a type of inflammatory arthritis, is another cause of excessive fatigue.
-Because joint damage can result in disability, early and aggressive treatment is the best approach for rheumatoid arthritis.
+Because joint damage can result in disability, early and aggressive treatment is the best approach for RA.

 Medications that may be used early in mild RA include:

-Other drugs used in more serious forms of RA include the anti-cytokine therapies (anti-tumor necrosis factor alpha agents), as well as injections and other forms of treatment.
+Other drugs used in more serious forms of RA include the anti-cytokine therapies (anti-tumor necrosis factor alpha agents), as well as shots and other forms of treatment.

 Symptoms: Chronic fatigue, feeling exhausted upon awakening, snoring

-Obstructive sleep apnea results in low oxygen levels in the blood.
+Obstructive sleep apnea causes low blood oxygen levels.
 That's because blockages prevent air from getting to the lungs.
-The low oxygen levels also affect your heart and brain function.
+The low oxygen levels also affect how well your heart and brain work.
 Sometimes, the only clue that you might have sleep apnea is chronic fatigue.

-Symptoms: Extreme fatigue, increased thirst and hunger, increased urination, unusual weight loss
+Symptoms: Extreme fatigue, raised thirst and hunger, more urination, unusual weight loss

 Treatment for type 2 diabetes may include: